apache/fury-site/docs/start/cpp.md

   limitations under the License.
 ---

-Fory C++ is consumed from the Apache Fory source tree.
+Fory C++ provides binary Object Serialization, Row Format, generated models, and Fory gRPC.
 It requires a C++17 compiler and supports CMake 3.16 or later and Bazel 8 or later.
-Pin one Fory release or commit across every peer in an application.

 ## Verify the Toolchain